Language & Terminology

 - Legal transition is the process by which a person changes their identity documents, name, or both, to reflect their gender identity.
 This may include changing their gender marker on a passport or birth certificate, or changing their name on a driver’s licence or bank card.

-- LEGAL SEX: The marker or classification recorded when a child’s birth is registered.
-In NSW, this is either M or F. This marker can be amended to either M, F or X.
+The marker or classification recorded when a child’s birth is registered.
+E.g. In NSW, this is either M or F. This marker can be amended to either M, F or X.

-- SEX CHARACTERISTICS: Physical parts of the body that are related to body development/regulation and reproductive systems.
+Physical parts of the body that are related to body development/regulation and reproductive systems.
 Primary sex characteristics are gonads, chromosomes, genitals and hormones.
-Secondary sex characteristics emerge at puberty and can include the development of breast tissue, voice pitch, facial and pubic hair etc.
+Secondary sex characteristics emerge at puberty and can include the development of breast tissue, voice pitch, facial and pubic hair etc. The term ‘sex characteristics’ is more accurate than ‘biological sex’, ‘biologically male’ or ‘biologically female’.
+Physical organs and chromosomes should not be gendered as male or female, the gendering of body parts is a significant source of stigma, discrimination and pathologisation.

-- CISGENDERISM/CISSEXISM: A view that the trans experience doesn’t exist or is something to be pathologised.
-That gender identity is determined at birth and is fixed based on sex characteristics (or ‘biology’) and that only binary (male and female) identities are valid and real.
+Where something is based on a discriminatory social or structural view that positions (either intentionally or otherwise) the trans experience as either not existing or as something to be pathologised.
+Cissexism believes that gender identity is determined at birth and is a fixed and innate identity that is based on sex characteristics (or ‘biology’) and that only binary (male or female) identities are valid and real.

 - neither wholly female nor wholly male